Finite \'etale extension of Tate rings and decompletion of perfectoid algebras: The almost purity theorem for Witt-perfect rings

 First we review the definition of almost \'etale ring maps and the statement of the almost purity theorem, due to Davis and Kedlaya.
-We refer the reader to \cite[Definition 3.1.1]{GR03} for the following definitions.
-For the results concering classical \'etale ring maps, the recent book \cite{Fo17} is a good reference.
+For the results concerning classical \'etale ring maps, the recent book \cite{Fo17} is a good reference.
+The large part of almost ring theory is concerned around almost counterparts of certain finiteness conditions, so let us recall some definitions.
+The original definition of almost finitely generated (presented) modules is quite intricate; see \cite[Definition 2.3.8]{GR03}.
+However, the following characterization is more straightforward and found in \cite[Proposition 2.3.10]{GR03}.

+\begin{definition} Let $(R,I)$ be a basic setup, let $A$ be an $R$-algebra and let $M$ be an $A$-module. \begin{enumerate} \item $M$ is said to be \textit{$I$-almost finitely generated}, if for every finitely generated subideal $I_0 \subset I$, there exists a finitely generated $A$-submodule $N \subset M$ such that $I_0 M \subset N$.